demetrios1/demetripapakostas.github.io/_posts/2022-09-18-causal_deep.md

 This paper focuses specifically on CATE estimators that rely on deep neural networks.
-While neural networks are universal function approximators ([@cybenko1989approximation]), nature does not typically provide treatment effects for use as "training data,\" and estimation proceeds by defining networks that can infer the CATE from available data.
+While neural networks are universal function approximators ([@cybenko1989approximation]), nature does not typically provide treatment effects for use as "training data", and estimation proceeds by defining networks that can infer the CATE from available data.
 The architecture of a deep neural network, which refers to a specific composition of weights, data, and activation functions, plays a